- copper wire cables for durability and cost-effective solutions

 Difference #2 Operation Mode

-1. Reflection - A phenomenon where the light propagates at the same angle (angle of reflection) that it hits the surface (angle of incidence).
+You may have learned about two properties of light in your science classes:- Reflection - A phenomenon where the light propagates at the same angle (angle of reflection) that it hits the surface (angle of incidence).

-2. Refraction - A phenomenon where the light deviates in an angle related to the angle of incidence.
+- Refraction - A phenomenon where the light deviates in an angle related to the angle of incidence.

 Due to the constant reflection, the relative distance traveled by the multimode signals is less than the single-mode fiber signal.
 The signal loss from fiber bending is low in multimode fibers.
 This is because the light signals adjust their path (to an extent) to bend radius.
 Owing to the thick core, multimode fiber optics can bend more without worrying about breakage.
 Hence, single-mode fiber optic cable is used more for long-distance communications.
 Multimode is more suited for inter-department or medium-sized businesses.